 Test Activity Excel Report

 You can use the Test Activity report to help monitor the number of manual tests that the team has run over time.
 This report is available only after the team creates test plans and starts to run tests by using Microsoft Test Manager.
-For information about how to define test suites and test plans, see Organizing Test Cases Using Test Suites.
+For information about how to define test suites and test plans, see Planning manual tests using the web portal.

-For information about how to access this report, see Excel Reports (Agile).
+For information about how to access this report, see Excel reports.

 You can view the Test Activity report from the Test dashboard.
-You can access this dashboard only if your team project portal has been enabled and is provisioned to use Microsoft Office SharePoint Server 2007.
-For more information, see Access a Team Project Portal and Process Guidance.
+You can access this dashboard only if your team project portal has been enabled and is configured to use SharePoint Server Enterprise Edition.
+For more information, see Share information using the project portal.

 To view the report, you must be assigned or belong to a group that has been assigned the Read permissions in SharePoint Products for the team project.